 Like other UK financial institutions, the Society pays levies based on its share of protected deposits to the FSCS to enable the FSCS to meet claims against it.
-In 2008 a number of institutions were declared in default by the FSA.
+In 2008 a number of institutions were declared in default by the FSA (now FCA).
 The FSCS has met the claims by way of loans received from HM Treasury.
-These loans total approximately £18 billion.
-The terms of these loans are interest only for the first three years, and the FSCS recovers the interest cost, together with ongoing management expenses, by way of annual levies on member firms over this period.
+These loans totalled approximately £20 billion.
+The terms of these loans were initially interest only for the first three years, and the FSCS recovers the interest cost, together with ongoing management expenses, by way of annual levies on member firms over this period.

-While it is anticipated that the majority of the borrowings will be repaid wholly from recoveries from the institutions concerned, there is an expected shortfall in relation to the refinancing loan between the FSCS and HM Treasury which took place in March 2012 which has been communicated as being an industry total of £300 million for the 2014/2015 scheme year.
+While it is anticipated that the majority of the borrowings will be repaid wholly from recoveries from the institutions concerned, there is an expected shortfall in relation to the refinancing loan between the FSCS and HM Treasury which took place in March 2012 which has been communicated as being an industry total of £91 million for the 2016/2017 scheme year.
+This is in addition to £363 million and £299 million that has already been levied during the 2013/14 and 2014/15 scheme years, respectively.
 This shortfall is to be levied from all firms holding protected deposits including the Group.

-The Group has recognised £12 million in respect of the further shortfall resulting from the failure of the Dunfermline Building Society.
-The quantification and timing has previously been uncertain however FSCS have confirmed that this levy will be made during September 2014.
-The potential shortfall in relation to Dunfermline Building Society in future years continues to remain uncertain for both quantification and timing.
+FSCS made the first levy in respect of the Dunfermline Building Society failure during September 2014 amounting to £100 million and a further levy of £31 million during August 2015.
+Further potential shortfall in relation to Dunfermline Building Society in future years continues to remain uncertain for both quantification and timing.